-USA Textiles EPR: What’s coming for producers in California and New York
+USA Textiles EPR: What’s coming for producers in California, New York and now Washington

-As global momentum builds around Extended Producer Responsibility (EPR) for textiles, the United States is starting to take concrete steps, led by California and closely followed by New York.
+As global momentum builds around Extended Producer Responsibility (EPR) for textiles, the United States is beginning to take significant steps.
+California leads the way with a passed law, while New York and Washington are actively progressing legislation.
 Here’s what producers need to know about upcoming obligations, timelines, and regulatory developments.

 California takes the lead: Textile EPR Law in motion

 In a landmark move, California passed the Responsible Textile Recovery Act in 2024, becoming the first U.S. state to formalise an EPR programme for textiles.
-While full implementation is a few years away, the state has laid out a clear roadmap stretching to mid-2028.
+While full implementation is a few years away, the state has laid out a clear roadmap stretching to 2028 and beyond.

 Key milestones include: